What is a California Telephone Seller Bond?

 If the principal violates these laws or the terms of the surety agreement, any harmed parties are able to make a claim against the telephonic seller bond.
 Once finalized, the principal is responsible for reimbursing the surety for any damages paid or associated legal costs.

 How Much Does a California Telephonic Seller Cost?

-The Attorney General of California requires telephonic sellers to post and maintain a $100,000 bond in order to legally operate in the state.
+The Attorney General of California requires telephonic sellers to post and maintain a $100,000 bond to legally operate in the state.
 These bonds are subject to underwriting, and the cost will vary based upon the credit rating of the principal.

 An additional surety bond may be required if the market or advertised value of the promotion being sold during the telephone solicitation is valued at $500 or more.